deepeshhada/HyperTeNet/README.md

 ------------
 ### Results
-The above commands can be used to get results as reported in the following table:
+The trained models  Evaluating the trained models present in the [saved_models](saved_models/) directory using the above commands can be used to get results as reported in the following table:

 ![results_table](images/results_table.jpg)